Infinity has three account types:

-General Account: This account enables you to widest choice of collateral types, and the broadest set of borrowing options.
+- General Account: This account enables you to have the widest choice of collateral types, and the broadest set of borrowing options.
 With this flexibility comes a more conservative LTV ratio, and Liquidation threshold

-Stablecoin Accounts: This account restricts you dealing only with Stablecoins, and Stablecoin-like products for a given base Currency.
+- Stablecoin Accounts: This account restricts you to dealing only with Stablecoins, and Stablecoin-like products for a given base Currency.
 For example, you may deposit into the Stablecoin (USD) Account:

 While the Stablecoin account is more limited, it comes with more aggressive LTV and Liquidation Thresholds enabling you leverage more and manage your risk more precisely.